Project 100,000

 Project 100,000, also known as McNamara's 100,000, McNamara's Folly, McNamara's Morons, and McNamara's Misfits, was a controversial 1960s program by the United States Department of Defense (DoD) to recruit soldiers who would previously have been below military mental or medical standards.
-Project 100,000 was initiated by Defense Secretary Robert McNamara in October 1966 to meet the escalating manpower requirements of the American government's involvement in the Vietnam War.
-According to Hamilton Gregory, author of the book McNamara's Folly: The Use of Low-IQ Troops in the Vietnam War, inductees of the project died at triple the rate of other Americans serving in Vietnam and following their service had lower incomes and higher rates of divorce than their non-veteran counterparts.
-The project was ended in December 1971 and has been the subject of controversy, especially during the manpower shortages of the Iraq War.
+Project 100,000 was initiated by Defense Secretary Robert McNamara in October 1966 to meet the escalating workforce requirements of the U.S. government's involvement in the Vietnam War.
+According to Hamilton Gregory, author of the book McNamara's Folly: The Use of Low-IQ Troops in the Vietnam War, inductees of the project died at three times the rate of other Americans serving in Vietnam and, following their service, had lower incomes and higher rates of divorce than their non-veteran counterparts.
+The project was ended in December 1971.

 Background

-At various times in its history, the United States Armed Forces has recruited people who measured below specific mental and medical standards.
-Those who scored in certain lower percentiles of mental aptitude tests were admitted into service during World War II, though this experience eventually led to a legal floor of IQ 80 to enlist.
-Another instance occurred in the 1980s due to a misinformed Armed Services Vocational Aptitude Battery.
+At various times, the United States Armed Forces has recruited people who measured below specific mental and medical standards.
+During World War II, those who scored in certain lower percentiles of mental aptitude tests were admitted into service.
+However, this experience eventually led to a legal floor of IQ 80 to enlist.
+Another instance occurred in the 1980s due to an error in setting the score norm on the Armed Services Vocational Aptitude Battery.

-By October 1966, monthly draft calls had been steadily increasing for 15 consecutive months and stood at 49,300, the highest since early 1951, the peak mobilization period of the Korean War, when 80,000 men a month were called up.
-In a series of decisions, the Pentagon lowered the required score to be inducted to as low as 10th percentile on the Armed Forces Qualification Test (perfect score: 99)—a 6% drop.
+By October 1966, monthly draft calls had been steadily increasing for 15 consecutive months; it stood at 49,300, the highest since early 1951, the peak mobilization period of the Korean War, when 80,000 men a month were called up.
+In a series of decisions, the Pentagon lowered its required score for induction on the Armed Forces Qualification Test to as low as the 10th percentile – a 6% drop.

 According to Hamilton Gregory, author of McNamara's Folly: The Use of Low-IQ Troops in the Vietnam War:

-McNamara was a lover of technology...
-McNamara believed he could win the war in Vietnam through the use of advanced technology and computerized analysis...
-And he believed he could raise the intelligence of men through the use of video tapes.